About Our Collections at the University of Richmond

 The physical materials which were digitized are held by UR's Book Arts, Archives, and Rare Book department (BAARB).
 More information about their unit can be found here or their finding aids can be found on their ArchivesSpace site here

-Digital materials included in collections provided by the library are generally open to the public, but are intended for educational and research purposes only.
-Any other use, including but not limited to reproduction, redistribution, publication, or transmission, is prohibited without specific written consent.
-Further questions can be sent to the Digital Collections Librarian at warner.west@richmond.edu
+Digital materials in the University of Richmond library collections are open to the public for educational and research purposes.
+Other uses, including reproduction, redistribution, publication, or transmission, require specific written consent.
+Questions may be directed to digitalengagement@richmond.edu.